 Just like the other revenues and gains, the other expenses and losses are reported net of any associated income and are non-operating transactions.
 The most common item appearing in this section would be interest expense on the company's bonds or notes.

-Income Before Income Taxes
+Earnings Before Income Taxes

-Also known as IBIT, this value provides the investor with a good feel for the income generated by operations, with consideration for some non-operating gains and losses.
+Also known as EBIT, this value provides the investor with a good feel for the income generated by operations, with consideration for some non-operating gains and losses.
 Some of the adjustments to income discussed later on will address events that happen very infrequently and are also unusual, such as extraordinary items and discontinued operations.

 Income taxes appearing on the income statement include both federal and state level taxes.